-- Relocation of grab bars, toilet paper dispensers, coat hooks, and mirrors; - moving tactical signage to the appropriate location on the left side of the entrance; - · adjusting the entrance threshold height; - replacing toilets that are too high or have flush lever to the open side of the water closet; - covering pipes below lavatories; - replacing hardware on stall doors and bathroom doors, and; - removing obstacles to clear floor space for wheelchair maneuverability.
+- Relocation of grab bars, toilet paper dispensers, coat hooks, and mirrors; - moving tactical signage to the appropriate location on the left side of the entrance; - adjusting the entrance threshold height; - replacing toilets that are too high or have flush lever to the open side of the water closet; - covering pipes below lavatories; - replacing hardware on stall doors and bathroom doors, and; - removing obstacles to clear floor space for wheelchair maneuverability.

 Plans & Progress: Public Works Staff assisted the ADA Compliance Committee during the self-evaluation process, and together with Port and Harbor staff helped develop solutions and remedies included in the Transition Plan.
 City Council approved the Transition Plan in Resolution 19-024.
 This project will proceed in phases to remove accessibility barriers in existing City restrooms, bringing them into ADA compliance.
-Many of the barriers exist in several restrooms and could be addressed through one project.